sosise/sosise-docs/documentation/http-server.md

 `HTTP_SOCKET_TIMEOUT_MS`
 : Established socket inactivity timeout.
 The starter value is `0`.

+`HTTP_SHUTDOWN_TIMEOUT_MS`
+: Grace period granted to in-flight requests during shutdown.
+The starter value is `10000`.

+`HTTP_COMPRESSION`
+: Registers global gzip response compression.
+The starter value is `true`.

+`HTTP_JSON_PARSER`
+: Registers the global `application/json` body parser.
+The starter value is `true`.

+`HTTP_URLENCODED_PARSER`
+: Registers the global `application/x-www-form-urlencoded` body parser.
+The starter value is `true`.

+`HTTP_RAW_PARSER`
+: Registers the global raw body parser.
+The starter value is `true`.

+Middleware switches accept only `true` or `false`.
+Any other value, including a blank one, fails startup validation rather than silently disabling a middleware because of a typo.

 Timeout values are milliseconds without units.
 Request and header timeouts must be positive safe integers.
 Socket timeout may be `0`, which disables the